Corbin Carroll Player Props: Diamondbacks vs. Rays

-Corbin Carroll -- with an on-base percentage of .239 in his past 10 games, 133 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Tampa Bay Rays, with Taj Bradley on the mound, on June 27 at 9:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.244 on-base percentage in past 10 games, 129 points below season-long percentage), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Chase Field, Wednesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Giants.
+In his previous game, he racked up three RBI (going 2-for-4 with a home run) against the Rays.

 Corbin Carroll Game Info & Props vs. the Rays